 The University requires students and employees to be vaccinated against COVID-19.
 Read more about the vaccine requirement and find out where to get vaccinated.
 Students, faculty and staff must verify that they’ve been vaccinated or declare an exemption.

-Wearing masks indoors is strongly recommended during the first two weeks of autumn quarter.
+Wearing masks indoors is strongly recommended during the first two weeks of winter quarter.
 The Face Covering Policy webpage includes additional guidance and FAQs.

 Face coverings remain required indoors when returning to campus after isolation or quarantine.

 When you wear a face covering, level up and choose a well-fitted KN95/KF94, N95 or surgical mask which provides additional protection for you and those around you.
 Free surgical masks are available through dispensers in buildings across campus.

 With a goal of helping colleagues and guests to feel comfortable in your office or work area, here are some signs you can place in your space to communicate your mask preference.